-Carnival; February/March: Mexico’s answer to Mardi Gras, Carnival is a massive knees-up packed with soulful Latino spirit.
+Carnival; February: Mexico’s answer to Mardi Gras, Carnival is a massive knees-up packed with soulful Latino spirit.
 Held at the beginning of Lent, it’s a flurry of parades, feathers, sequins and samba dancers that will have you feeling high on life.
 Pack a wig and fling yourself into the action.

 Independence Day; September 16: Independence Day is a matter of Mexican pride.
 A mishmash of inspiring speeches, live music, dancing and street feasts, it’s packed with local spirit.
 Paint your face red, white and green, wave a flag and celebrate all things Mexican.